firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/avg-window.md

 Returns the average value within the requested window.

-For more information on usage, please refer to [Window Functions](./window-functions.md).
+For additional window functions, see [Window Functions](./window-functions.md).

 ## Syntax
 {: .no_toc}